chinglee-iot/FreeRTOS-Kernel/MISRA.md

 - MISRA C:2012 Rule 8.5: An external object or function shall be declared once in one and only one file.
         This is false alarm, function is declared in header file correctly.

+#### Rule 8.6

+_Ref 8.6.1_

+- MISRA C:2012 Rule 8.6: An identifier with external linkage shall have exactly one external definition.
+        This is false alarm, function is declared in header file correctly.

 #### Rule 11.3

 _Ref 11.3.1_